 - Microsoft Office: Microsoft Office starts at $120 for the basic version and the price goes up from there.
-Instead of spending that money consider OpenOffice, an open-source solution which includes all the same applications as Microsoft Office.
+Instead of spending that money considers OpenOffice, an open-source solution that includes all the same applications as Microsoft Office.

 - WinZip: WinZip, the staple for compressing and decompressing files and folders for Windows, costs $30.
 7-Zip is your free alternative here.
 While most copies of Windows do come with a limited version of WinZip for decompressing files, that version is not able to handle the .rar or .7z file types which are commonly used with larger files.
 7-Zip will handle .zip, .rar, and .7z files natively and can be expanded for free to handle additional file formats.

 - Adobe Photoshop: A full version of Adobe Photoshop can run as much as $700.
 Unless you’re in a field that requires the extra tools Adobe offers, you can use the open-source alternative Gimp instead.
 Gimp has most of the tools offered in Adobe Photoshop and will provide more than enough value for non-professional users.

 - PowerDVD: PowerDVD, which allows you to play DVDs and Blu-Rays on your computer, will cost you $50 for the basic version.
 KMPlayer will play all of your DVDs, Blu-Rays, and other video files with ease at no cost.